Connecting the Stars

 - Did you receive the information promised between booking and arrival?

 - Was the home ready when you arrived?

 - Was the property what you expected after viewing the photos and reading the descriptions?

 - Did the host handle unexpected problems with a professional demeanor?

 - Once you made your host aware of an issue, was it resolved in a reasonable amount of time?
 Note: Not all problems can be anticipated or prevented but did the host resolve in a timely manner?

 - If you had questions or made requests, did the host make every effort to respond and accommodate when possible?

 - All conditions being the same, would you reserve the home again if you returned to the area?

 Arizona Vacation Home Rentals values their guests’ feedback and uses that information to improve their properties and services.
-When you stay in our homes if any problem should arise we ask that you contact us, no matter how small or the time of the day, so we can resolve it.
+When you stay in our homes if any problems arise please contact us, no matter how small or the time of the day, so we can resolve it.
 Our goal is for ALL guests to have the 5 Star experience they deserve!